angular/angular/aio/content/guide/testing-as-pure-js-application.md

  })
 ```

-7. Common tips
+7. Common tips:
-- do not forget any angular's component (e.g. services/directives etc.) are simple classes (function constructor) with specific annotations
+- Do not forget that any Angular components (such as services, directives, etc.) are simple classes (function constructors) with specific annotations.
 ```typescript
  import { Component, Injectable } from '@angular/core';